-Justice Jane Bland has served at three levels of the state judiciary, having been elected by Texas voters 5 times.
-She was appointed to the Supreme Court of Texas in 2019 by Governor Greg Abbott.
-She also served for 6 years as a state district judge in Houston and 15 years as a justice on the First Court of Appeals.
+Justice Jane Bland has served on the Supreme Court of Texas since 2019.
+Before that, she served for six years as a state district judge in Houston and 15 years as a justice on the First Court of Appeals.

-Justice Bland earned her undergraduate and law degrees at the University of Texas, graduating with high honors.
-While in law school, she was Vice-Chancellor and an editor on the Texas Law Review.
+She earned her undergraduate and law degrees from the University of Texas.
+In law school, she was Vice-Chancellor, an editor of the Texas Law Review, and a member of the Order of the Coif.
 Following law school, Justice Bland clerked for the Honorable Thomas Gibbs Gee on the United States Court of Appeals for the Fifth Circuit.

-Justice Bland and her husband Doug have two college-aged children.
+Justice Bland and her husband, Doug, have two children.